-IMP Name Test IMP Placebo IMP Trade name and INN, if applicable, or company-assigned number Fremanezumab (TEV-48125 [formerly LBR-101, PF-04427429, or RN307]) n/a Formulation Solution for injection Solution for injection Unit dose strength(s)/Dosage level(s) 225 mg/1.5 mL 900 mg iv loading dose followed by 225 mg sc monthly or 675 mg sc followed by 225 mg sc monthly n/a Route of Administration Fremanezumab will be administered as iv infusions and sc injections by qualified study personnel at the investigational center.
-Placebo will be administered as iv infusions and sc injections by qualified study personnel at the investigational center.
+IMP Name Test IMP Placebo IMP Trade name and INN, if applicable, or company-assigned number Fremanezumab (TEV-48125 [formerly LBR-101, PF-04427429, or RN307]) n/a Formulation Solution for injection Solution for injection Unit dose strength(s) Dosage level(s) 225 mg/1.5 mL 900 mg iv loading dose followed by 225 mg sc monthly or 675 mg sc loading dose n/a Route of Administration Fremanezumab will be administered as iv infusions and sc injections by qualified study personnel at the investigational center.
+Placebo will be administered as iv infusions and sc injections by qualified study personnel at the study center.

 IMP Name Test IMP Placebo IMP Packaging Fremanezumab will be provided in prefilled syringes contained in uniquely numbered kits and stored (refrigerated at 2°C to 8°C) on site.
 Prefilled syringes will contain fremanezumab at a concentration of 150 mg/mL.
 Placebo will be provided in prefilled syringes contained in uniquely numbered kits and stored (refrigerated at 2°C to 8°C) on site.
 Prefilled syringes will contain the same vehicle and excipients as those for active infusion and injection.
-Manufacturer Teva Branded Pharmaceutical Products R&D, Inc. 145 Brandywine Parkway West Chester, PA 19380 Teva Branded Pharmaceutical Products R&D, Inc. 145 Brandywine Parkway West Chester, PA 19380
+Manufacturer Teva Branded Pharmaceutical Products R&D, Inc. Teva Branded Pharmaceutical Products R&D, Inc.